nshimaza/thread-supervisor/README.md

 Static processes are automatically forked to each thread when supervisor started or one-for-all supervisor performed restarting action.
-When IO action inside of static process terminated, regardless normal completion or exception, supervisor takes restart action based on restart restart type of terminated static process.
+When IO action inside of static process terminated, regardless normal completion or exception, supervisor takes restart action based on restart type of terminated static process.

 A supervisor can have any number of static processes.
 Static processes must be given when supervisor is created by `newSupervisor`.